Yoonsen/Tutorial-DHN2019/README.md

 # Tutorial-DHN2019

-We will show how researchers within the humanities can access and use the cloud-based corpus at the National Library of Norway from within Jupyter Notebook.
-It is relevant for the humanistic community in several ways:
+We will show how researchers within the humanities can access and use the cloud-based corpus like the one at the National Library of Norway from within Jupyter Notebook.
+We cover the following topics:

 1. Show how copyrighted material can be utilized for corpus studies.
 2. Different tools built as modules over an API for defining and accessing a corpus for analysis like character modelling, collocation analysis, clustering, growth diagrams and more.
 3. Demonstrate the benefits of using Jupyter Notebook for researchers without pro-gramming background.